-The final decision-maker in your case will generally be the Insurance Commissioner unless he or she designated the ALJ as the final decision-maker in your case.
+The final decision-maker in your case will generally be the Insurance Commissioner unless they designated the ALJ as the final decision-maker in your case.
 Once the hearing is completed, the ALJ is responsible for preparing a proposed decision that sets out the facts of the case, recites the laws (statutes and administrative rules) that govern the case, and applies those laws to the facts.
 In a disciplinary action, the ultimate questions to be answered are whether the charges in the Notice of Hearing (or license denial letter in a license denial case) were proven, whether those charges constitute violations of the statute or rule in question, and, if so, what discipline or penalty would be appropriate.
 The discipline available includes suspension of your license for a period of time, limitations on your practice, revocation of your license, monetary forfeitures and/or restitution.

 Any proposed or final decision must be in writing.
-If a written transcript is prepared and/or briefs are filed, the ALJ will usually write and issue his or her decision 30 to 90 days after the close of the hearing (or the filing of the transcript or the filing of the last brief if a transcript or briefs are filed).
+If a written transcript is prepared and/or briefs are filed, the ALJ will usually write and issue their decision 30 to 90 days after the close of the hearing (or the filing of the transcript or the filing of the last brief if a transcript or briefs are filed).

-Once the proposed decision is filed, it will be sent to you and the OCI attorney (or other party) and you will be notified of a time in which you may file written objections to be considered by the Insurance Commissioner before he or she makes the final decision.
-The final decision may be changed from the proposed decision, based on the Commissioner's independent review of the evidence and the parties' objections.
+Once the proposed decision is filed, it will be sent to you and the OCI attorney (or other party).
+Within the documents are time notifications in which you may file written objections to be considered by the Insurance Commissioner before they make the final decision.
+The final decision may be changed from the proposed decision, based on the commissioner's independent review of the evidence and the parties' objections.